Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup

 \subsection{Properties of states with $p=2$ or $q=2$}

-As application of general theory of Ref.~\cite{SM02}, the index $p$ was studied for many-magnon states in Ref.~\cite{MSS05}, for energy eigenstates of many-body chaotic systems in Ref.~\cite{SS05}, and for typical many-body states in Ref.~\cite{MS06}.
-Comparison with a measure of bipartite entanglement were also made in these references.
-Most importantly, many states were found (such as energy eigenstates of a chaotic system) such that they are almost maximally entangled in the bipartite measure but their $p$ is minimum, $p=1$.
-Many other states (such as the GHZ state) are also found such that their $p$ is maximum, $p=2$, but their bipartite entanglement is small.
-Therefore, the aspect of entanglement which is detected by $p$ or $q$ is completely different from that detected by the bipartite measure.
-Furthermore, it has been shown in Ref.~\cite{SM05} that a family of states with $q=2$ has a strong $L$-point correlation, which is $\Theta(L)$ times larger than that of any separable states.
-Note that any measure of bipartite entanglement can{\em not} detect such a strong $L$-point correlation for mixed states.
+As application of the general theory in ref.~\citen{SM02}, the index $p$ was studied for many-magnon states in ref.~\citen{MSS05}, for energy eigenstates of many-body chaotic systems in ref.~\citen{SS05}, and for typical many-body states in ref.~\citen{MS06}.
+A comparison of $p$ with a measure of bipartite entanglement was also made in these references.
+Most importantly, many states were found (such as energy eigenstates of a chaotic system \cite{SS05}) such that they are almost maximally entangled in the bipartite measure but their $p$ is minimum, $p=1$.
+Many other states (such as the GHZ state) are also found such that their $p$ is maximum, $p=2$, but their bipartite entanglement (as measured by the von Neumann entropy of the reduced density operator) is small.
+Therefore, the aspect of entanglement detected by $p$ or $q$ is completely different from that detected by the bipartite measure.
+Furthermore, it has been shown in ref.~\citen{SM05} that a family of states with $q=2$ has a strong $L$-point correlation, which is $\Theta(L)$ times larger than that of any separable state.
+Note that any measure of bipartite entanglement cannot detect such a strong $L$-point correlation for mixed states.
 On the other hand, the index $q$ does not detect entanglement generated by a small number of Bell pairs, whereas measures of bipartite entanglement do.
-These facts demonstrate that {\em the index $q$ is complementary to the measures of bipartite entanglement}.
+These findings demonstrate that {\em the index $q$ is complementary to the measures of bipartite entanglement}.

-Note that $p$ is calculated from {\em two-point} correlations because fluctuation of an additive operator is the sum of two-point correlations;
+Note that $p$ is calculated from {\em two-point} correlations because the fluctuation of an additive operator is the sum of two-point correlations:

 However, this does {\em not} mean that $p$ is related {\em only} to two-point correlations, because, as mentioned above, pure states with $p=2$ have $q=2$, which means a strong $L$-point correlation.
-That is, given the knowledge that a family consists of pure states one can say that if the family has $p=2$ then it has a strong $L$-point correlation.
+That is, given the knowledge that a family consists of pure states, one can say that if the family has $p=2$ then it has a strong $L$-point correlation.